IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-accounts-linking-storage-accts-v2.md

 ---
-  articleid="apollo-mediaservices-accounts-linking-storage-accts"
-  cloudenvironments="public,fairfax,usnat,ussec"
+  articleid: "apollo-mediaservices-accounts-linking-storage-accts"
+  cloudenvironments: "public,fairfax,usnat,ussec"
-  description="Azure Media Services supports multiple storage accounts.
+  description: "Azure Media Services supports multiple storage accounts.
 You can link an existing storage account, or create a new storage account prior to the creation of your Media Services account and pass it in to the create call.
+Learn to do this by following recommended steps." ms.author: "johndeu,jiayali"
+  ownershipid: "StorageMediaEdge_Media"
-Learn to do this by following recommended steps." ms.author="johndeu,jiayali" ownershipid="StorageMediaEdge_Media" pagetitle="Learn to link and manage storage accounts in Azure Media Services" problemids="" productpesids="14885" resourcerequired="False" resourcetags="" selfhelptype="apollo" supporttopicids="1b279143-929c-86e1-4c6c-18bc6a7fe2c5"
+  title: "Learn to link and manage storage accounts in Azure Media Services"
+  problemids: ""
+  productpesids: "14885"
+  resourcerequired: "False"
+  resourcetags: ""
+  selfhelptype: "apollo"
+  supporttopicids: "1b279143-929c-86e1-4c6c-18bc6a7fe2c5"
 ---